-- 45. LD 91/2014 also imposed additional annual "fees" on renewable energy producers that purportedly cover the GSE's expenses for management of the new tariff scheme, 14 despite the fact that the GSE Agreements do not provide for such fees.
-One such fee applies to any photovoltaic plant benefiting from incentive tariffs under the Contos and ranges from € 1.20 to € 2.20 per kW, depending on the specific plant's nominal capacity.
-Another fee known as the RID fee applies to all renewable energy sources.
-For solar energy producers, the RID fee ranges from € 0.60 to € 0.70 per kW, depending on the specific photovoltaic plant's nominal capacity, with a maximum cap of € 10,000 per year per plant.
+45. LD 91/2014 also imposed additional annual "fees" on renewable energy producers that purportedly cover the GSE's expenses for management of the new tariff scheme, despite the fact that the GSE Agreements do not provide for such fees.
+One such fee applies to any photovoltaic plant benefiting from incentive tariffs under the Contos and ranges from $\in 1.20$ to $\in 2.20$ per kW, depending on the specific plant's nominal capacity.
+Another fee - known as the RID fee - applies to all renewable energy sources.
+For solar energy producers, the RID fee ranges from $\in 0.60$ to $\in 0.70$ per kW, depending on the specific plant's nominal capacity.
 These new fees ostensibly replace the administrative fee that Italy introduced in 2012, referred to above.

-15 - 46.
-Italy's enactment of LD 91/2014 has severely harmed CEF's investments.
+46. Italy's enactment of LD 91/2014 has severely harmed CEF's investments.
 Italy abrogated the incentive tariffs that it originally ensured would apply to CEF's plants for 20 years pursuant to the Contos and the GSE Agreements, and Italy replaced them with new, severely reduced tariffs.